alibhdrn/alibhdrn/README.md

 ------------------------------------

-- I'm a Front-End Developer with experience building websites and web applications. ✔
+-I'm a Front-End Developer with experience building websites and web applications. ✔

-- I specialize in JavaScript, Html, CSS, and Sass. ⚡
+-I specialize in JavaScript, Html, CSS, and Sass. ⚡

-- I also love learning new technologies, and I always try to make myself better. 💪📚
+-I also love learning new technologies, and I always try to make myself better. 💪📚

 Code 💻 |
 Game 🎮 |